 If you read the books and the posts please don’t stop.
 Feel free to give me the reader's digest version.
 As a matter of fact, I intend to share mine about the new parenting book I just purchased and am very much looking forward to diving into.
 But I will not dare forget finding myself on my knees.
 Not only in my “Oh help me Jesus” prayers.
 But also the ones through which I declare the finished work of the cross over my children.
 The ones where I declare His ability to lead them and us as their parents.
 Here we create room for Him to make the difference for our daily parent fails because He is after all the God who is with us.
 He is the God who is with us in our parent “fails”.
 It is through our prayers and with the help of the Spirit of Jesus we labor for the righteous upbringing of our children (Philippians 1:19).

-Several months ago, my son was handed a Bible by Dr. Brandon Park, senior pastor of a church in the KC-metro area called Connection Point Church.
-When Pastor Brandon was finished handing each first grader their International Children’s Bible (a version which I highly recommend), he said something to the effect of: “Now make sure you read at least one proverb a day.”
+Several months ago, my son was handed a Bible by a Pastor at a local church.
+The pastor looked at him and said something to the effect of: “Now make sure you read at least one proverb a day.”
 I had heard this before but had never thought of doing it with my now 1st grader.
 Justice and I have not always made it through one proverb a day, but we have made it through at least half of one.
 Up to this point the Word of God has served as the greatest parenting tool I could ever have purchased.
 Through it, He teaches our son.
 The Word is teaching him what it looks like to live with wisdom and what the Lord says to and about fools.